 If you want to travel internationally, you'll need a passport, specifically, a passport booklet to fly internationally, or a passport card if you plan on arriving by land or sea from Canada, Mexico, the Caribbean, or Bermuda.

 Applying for your passport can be an exciting yet frustrating experience.
 The most frustrating part of all?
-The waiting.
+The wait.

 The U.S. government generally processes passport applications between four to six weeks after you've sent off your details, including mailing times.
 If possible, apply for your passport in low seasons for travel, like fall and mid-winter for faster processing times.
 The worst time of year to apply is during March or April when most people are making summer vacation plans and applying for passports.
 Summer applications can have delayed processing times, too.